Apple mulled white wine offers a new twist on the old classic. A Winter favorite!

 I’m not always the best with time management (the reason for the break in the project), but I am working on it.
 Tell me some of you are like me too?

-And of course good TV is part of it too, but Gilmore girls are such a year-round show, that I want all of you to take the time for all the cheesy, festive movies first.
+And of course good TV is part of enjoying the holidays.
 I know I’ll definitely be rewatching Home Alone and a few others classics.

 Gahhh, why are there only 24 hours in a day?
 I’d love 48.
 I could settle for 32.